 You will still need to do what you reasonably can to manage the risks to a worker who works from home.

 Working from home arrangements are usually agreed between employer and employee.
-There is no government order in place (yet) requiring employees to work from home.

 Employers should also consider the nature of the work involved and the suitability of the employee’s home.
 Workplace health and safety laws still apply even when an employee is working from home.